Interstate 530

 Interstate 530 (I-530) in Arkansas is a spur route of the Interstate highway system, traveling 46.65 mi from Pine Bluff north-northwest to Little Rock at an interchange of I-30 and I-440.
-The highway also travels through the cities of Redfield and White Hall.
+The highway, which is also completely concurrent with US 65 for its entire length, also travels through the cities of Redfield and White Hall.
 In the future, I-530 will be extended south to I-69 west of Monticello.
 A short section near the future I-69 alignment has been signed as Highway 530.